Duration and Convexity

 Basis Point Value (BPV) Measures the Change in Cash Price of a Bond When Yield Changes by 1 Basis Point

-Bond managers will often want to know how much the market value of a bond portfolio will change when interest rates change by 1 basis point.
+Bond managers often want to know how much the market value of a bond portfolio changes when interest rates change by 1 basis point.
 This can be calculated using the basis point value (BPV) [aka price value of a basis point (PVBP), dollar value of a 01 (DV01)], which also measures the volatility of bond prices to interest rates, calculated as the absolute value of the change in price when the interest rate changes by 1 basis point (0.01%).
 At bond trading desks, trading exposure is often set in terms of the BPV.

 BPV = |initial price − price if yield changes by 1 basis point|